 Le Mans 1970

-The 1970 race of Le Mans is one to be remembered.
+The 1970 race of Le Mans will be remembered.
 24 hours of heavy rain, high-speed accidents, failures and broken dreams.
-All eyes were on Ferrari and Porsche teams.
-Both companies debuted their new Group 6 homologated cars with 5-liter capacity earlier in the season.
-At the time of the race, in mid-June, it was already clear that Porsche had better reliability and dominated the world tracks.
+All eyes are on Ferrari and Porsche teams.
+Both companies debute their new Group 6 homologated cars with 5-litre capacity earlier in the season.
+At the time of the race, in mid-June, it is already clear that Porsche has better reliability and dominates the world tracks.

-Their racing program also included a Long-tail (Langheck) version of their 917 specifically built for the long straights and a maximum speed of Circuit de la Sarthe.
-Two 917 L entered the race.
-One by Martini Racing team and one from team Porsche Salzburg.
-John Wyer, director of the factory Gulf Team, was quite surprised when he understood that Porsche Salzburg was carefully preparing for Le Mans too, also with close support from Porsche.
+Porsche's racing program also includes a Long-tail (Langheck) version of their 917.
+The company's engineers create the vehicle specifically for the long straights and the maximum speed of Circuit de la Sarthe.
+Two 917 L enter the race.
+One of them is driven by Martini Racing team and the other one - by team Porsche Salzburg.
+The fact that Porsche strongly supports the Porsche Salzburg team comes as a big surprise for John Wyer, the Gulf Team factory director.

-It was the #23 917K driven by Hans Herrmann and Richard Attwood that took the overall win.
-Their red and white Porsche Salzburg Short-tail (Kurzheck) 917 crossed the line even before the low-drag 917 L Hippie Car from Martini Racing with drivers Gerard Larrousse and Willi Kauhsen.
-The red 917 earned their place in the history books as the first Porsche team that won the famous 24 hours of Le Mans.
+It is the #23 917K with drivers Hans Herrmann and Richard Attwood that takes the overall win.
+The Salzburg Short-tail (Kurzheck) 917 crosses the line ahead of the low-drag 917 L Hippie Car from Martini Racing with drivers Gerard Larrousse and Willi Kauhsen.
+The red 917 earns its place in history books as the first Porsche team that wins the famous 24 hours of Le Mans.

 We ship worldwide at a flat rate of $15 via Standard registered mail or $45 for Express mail service.